Canadian ELD Certification FAQs

 Discover the answers to some of the most frequently asked questions on Canadian ELD certification.

-On May 5, 2021 the CCMTA released an announcement providing details around the soft enforcement period, specifically highlighting that it will end on June 12, 2022.
-At the end of this period, it will be mandatory for drivers that are keeping a daily log of their driving records to use an ELD (Electronic Logging Device).
+On May 5, 2021 the Canadian Council of Motor Transportation Administrators (CCMTA) released an announcement providing details around the soft enforcement period, specifically highlighting that it will end on June 12, 2022.
+This deadline has since been extended to January 1, 2023.
+At the end of this period, drivers and carriers will be penalized for not using an ELD to record hours of service when required.

-How does Canadian ELD certification differ that in the U.S.?
+How does Canadian ELD certification differ from the U.S.?